Art by Edith Holden

 Time and money constraints keep me from buying every single oil I hear someone rave about.
 I don’t have the time to look into every recommendation or use, and I don’t have the money to waste trying every single oil to see if it works for me like it worked for someone else.
 That said there are five essential oils that I have used for a long time and would never be without.
 They are–

-Recipes for my five favorite oil
+Recipes for my five favorite oils:

-I put 10-15 drops of lavender in a roller bottle and fill with coconut carrier oil.
+I put 10-15 drops of lavender in a roller ball and fill with coconut carrier oil.
 I roll this oil on my husband’s big toe (underside) every night and roll a bit on his pillow an hour before bed.

 I mix bergamot with orange oil and use as a cologne.
 I put 10 drops of bergamot with 10 drops of mandarin orange oil in a roller ball and fill the rest of roller ball with coconut carrier oil.